Why I Choose to Stay in India?

 So as I enter 2013, I hope to continue to grow and learn and appreciate what I have.
 I wish the best in the coming year for you too.

-32 thoughts on “Why I Choose to Stay in India?
+32 responses to “Why I Choose to Stay in India?”

 Amazing.
 Can’t believe I found you writing amazing stories after all these years.
 Been ages since the Myer days